amtulifra/shape_ai/README.md

-# shape_ai
-Javascript and web dev bootcamp with Node.js
+# shape_AI Javascript and web dev bootcamp with Node.js